PLN-team/pyPLNmodels/paper/paper.md

   relevant factors, on the observed abundances.
 \item Genomics: for $n$ cells and $p$ genes, the counts represents the number of times a gene is expressed in each cell.
-The objective is to estimate the correlation between genes and reduce the number of variables.
+The objective is to estimate the correlation between genes and reduce the number of features.
 \end{itemize}
 The models can deal with offsets when needed.
 The main functionalities of the `pyPLNmodels` package are
 \begin{itemize}
 \item Normalize count data to obtain more valuable data
 \item Analyse the significance of each variable and their correlation
 \item Perform regression when covariates are available
-\item Reduce the number of variables with the PLN-PCA model
+\item Reduce the number of features with the PLN-PCA model
 \item Visualize the normalized data
 \end{itemize}
 To illustrate the main model's interest, we display below a visualization of the first two principal components when Principal